DISH Network Review

 - Two-year price guarantee: With DISH Network, you don’t have to worry about unexpected rate increases after your first year.
 It guarantees your rate for the duration of your contract, unlike most other TV providers.

 - Excellent customer service: DISH Network was consistently rated above all major cable TV providers by the American Customer Satisfaction Index and J.D.
-Power, though it did fall slightly behind DIRECTV.
+Power, though it did fall slightly behind DirecTV.
 It scored above average in every region of J.D.
-Power’s survey and was voted the top provider in the West.
+Power’s survey and was voted the top provider in the North Central region.

 - Outages due to inclement weather: As a satellite TV provider, DISH Network’s service may be temporarily interrupted if you’re experiencing strong storms.
 It promises 99% reliability, though, so if you do experience outages, it won’t be very often.

-- Superior Digital Video Recording: DISH Network’s Hopper 3 DVR enables you to record 16 shows at once and store up to 500 hours of HD programming.
-That’s over twice the capacity of most DVRs.
+- Superior DVR: DISH Network’s Hopper 3 DVR enables you to record 16 shows at once and store up to 2,000 hours of HD programming.
+That’s 10 times the capacity of DirecTV's Genie DVR.
 There’s also an AutoHop feature that automatically skips commercials without requiring you to fast forward through them.
 Your recorded programs are accessible through the mobile apps and the HopperGO, which is a portable device that you can store up to 100 hours of programming on and stream to up to five devices at once.

-- Monthly fee for DVRs: Depending on what type of DVR you get, you’ll have to add $10 to your monthly bill.
+- Monthly fee for DVRs: Depending on what type of DVR you get (if any), you’ll have to add $15 to your monthly bill.
 This monthly service fee is common among cable TV providers, but DISH Network’s are on the high end.
 Most range between $8 and $10 per month.
-Of course, this fee is easily avoided as long as you’re content to live without DVR.

-- Save by bundling: DISH offers bundles with internet and phone service, though TV must be included.
-You can choose your TV package, the internet speed (12 Mbps or 40 Mbps) and how many minutes of long distance calling you want.
+- Save by bundling: DISH offers bundles with internet, though TV must be included — just choose your TV package and internet speed.
 You can’t order these bundles online, so you’ll have to call and speak to a representative if you’re interested in one of these deals.

 - Three months of premium channels free: When you sign up for TV service with DISH Network, you get three months of free premium channels, including HBO, Showtime and Cinemax.
 If you don’t want to continue paying for the service after the three months are up, you’ll have to contact DISH Network before the trial ends and remove it; otherwise, you’ll automatically be charged.

 - 4K video: DISH Network’s receivers support 4K Ultra HD programming, the latest advancement in video resolution.
-All you need to get started is a 4K TV, a Hopper 3 DVR, and one of its TV packages.
+All you need to get started is a 4K TV, a Hopper 3 DVR or Joey receiver, and one of its TV packages.

-- Built-in TV apps: Your Hopper 3 DVR comes with built-in apps for Netflix, Pandora, The Weather Channel and other popular applications.
-DISH Network is currently working on adding a YouTube app to the mix as well.
+- Built-in TV apps: Your Hopper 3 DVR comes with built-in apps for YouTube, Netflix, Pandora, The Weather Channel and other popular applications.

 - Advanced voice remote: With DISH Network’s voice remote, you can find a program just by speaking to it.
 Tell it to record programs, change the channel or find a movie On Demand.
 The remote also has a location feature, so if it gets lost, you just press a button on the Hopper and your remote will beep, so you can find it.